casdoor/casdoor-website/docs/user/overview.md

 - `CreatedIp`
 - `LastSigninTime`
 - `LastSigninIp`
-- `Roles` Array of the user's roles
+- `Roles`: An array of the user's roles
-- `Permissions` Array of the user's permissions
+- `Permissions`: An array of the user's permissions

-unique Id of the platform:
+Unique IDs for social platform logins:

 - `Github`
 - `Google`